manthelt/ECE434FinalProject/ReadMe.md

   Logan

 - Sound Generation and USB Audio
+  Logan, Ash, Larissa

-- LCD Audio
+- LCD Visualisation (not working - dropped)

-Also list here what doesn't work yet and when you think it will be finished and who is finishing it.
+  Ash, Larissa

+- Flask
+  Ash, Larissa

+- Documentation
+  Logan, Ash, Larissa

 ## Future Work
 In the future we would modify the cape a bit and add a spot for a pull down resistor along with getting it professionally printed to allow for a silk screen on it.
 I would also add more pins to the header to allow for more stability.
+We would also like to be able to get audio visualisation via the LCD working.

-Suggest addition things that could be done with this project.
+***Suggest addition things that could be done with this project.

 ## Conclusions
-Give some concluding thoughts about the project.
+***Give some concluding thoughts about the project.
 Suggest some future additions that could make it even more interesting.